 To be culturally—and some would say intellectually—relevant in the modern world, a decent knowledge of the last hundred-plus years of cinema is a requirement.
-You don’t have to be a cinema snob, or even call movie-making “cinema,” to increase your cultural cachet and be that guy at the party who reels off obscure facts.
-You just need to make sure that you’ve seen these 20 films on our list at least once.
-And once you’ve conquered this list, check and see if you know the 37 Movies Everyone Should Be Able to Quote.
+You don't have to be a cinema snob, or even call movie-making "cinema," to increase your cultural cachet and be that guy at the party who reels off obscure facts.
+You just need to make sure that you've seen these 20 iconic movies on our list at least once.

 Rear Window (1954)

 In this iconic movie, L.B.
 Jeffries (Jimmy Stewart) is a man used to action who's forced to hole up in his NYC apartment after an immobilizing leg break.
 Instead of doing something constructive, he's drawn into a life of voyeurism and obsession that slowly turns into a murder investigation of his neighbors.
 Alfred Hitchcock directed this ultimate voyage of suspense and Grace Kelly stars as Jeffries fiancée.

 The Graduate (1967)

 This subversive coming-of-age comedy cemented Dustin Hoffman's star power as the just-graduated Benjamin Braddock who is taking a long California pause to find himself.
 Trouble comes with the slinkily seductive family friend Mrs. Robinson (Anne Bancroft) and a concurrent affair with her daughter, who he falls in love with.
 Little known fact, Bancroft was actually only a few years older than Hoffman, proving that people can still succeed after 40.